 When greed dominated the markets, several mutual characteristics could be understood: Rapid changes in evaluation, unstable and high-risk assets outstripped established and steady counterparts, negative news fell into the background and optimistic news rose to the forefront.

 In Investments 2025, greed clouded the judgment of investors, convincing them with claims of “this time is different”.
-The markets chose to ignore the stability provided by defensive investing and in increasing reckless investing, they created vulnerability which could be magnified when the market sentiment changed again.
+The markets chose to ignore the stability provided by defensive investing and, in increasingly reckless investing, they created vulnerability which could be magnified when the market sentiment changed again.

 The growing markets and investment activity provide a solid place to invest money.
 Unfortunately, it put most of the investment community in a position of danger as it clouded their judgment.